tahoe-lafs/tahoe-lafs/docs/managed-grid.rst

     [grid_managers]
     example_name = pub-v0-vqimc4s5eflwajttsofisp5st566dbq36xnpp4siz57ufdavpvlq

-DECIDE:
- - should the grid-manager be identified by a certificate? exarkun points out: --name seems like the hint of the beginning of a use-case for certificates rather than bare public keys?).
- - (note the "--name" thing came from a former version of this proposal that used CLI commands to add the public-keys -- but the point remains, if there's to be metadata associated with "grid managers" maybe they should be certificates..)

 Now, re-start the "alice" client.
 Since we made Alice's parameters require 3 storage servers to be reachable (``--happy=3``), all their